-The results of the Society are presented on page 19. £0.3m was transferred from the Member's Fund (included within Funds for Future Appropriation (FFA)), which has a balance of £3.0m at 31 December 2022(see Note 15).
+The results of the Society are presented on page 19. £0.3m was transferred to the Member's Fund (included within Funds for Future Appropriation (FFA)), which has a balance of £3.3m at 31 December 2023 (see Note 15).

-The sections below highlight the performance in 2022, focusing on solvency and key performance indicators.
+The sections below highlight the performance in 2023, focusing on solvency and key performance indicators.